Training on Central laws, schemes set to get underway in Jammu and Kashmir

 New Delhi, Sep 20: With Article 370 being abrogated and Jammu and Kashmir all set to become a Union Territory on October 31, 2019, the Centre has initiated a host of programmes to make officials aware of the new laws.

 One such programme is called the sarpanch training in which the Centre would impart training on the new laws and also the developmental schemes.
-This is aimed at ensuring that the officials are well versed with the new laws and schemes, so that they can take it to the people, a top Home Ministry official told OneIndia.
+This is aimed at ensuring that the officials are well versed with the new laws and schemes so that they can take it to the people, a top Home Ministry official told OneIndia.

 Can India get back PoK?
 Here is what the plan is

-The sarpanchs it may be recalled had visited New Delhi and held discussions with Union Home Minister, Amit Shah.
-After the meeting it was assured that the insurance cover for the sarpanchs would be enhanced from Rs 2 lakh to Rs 4 lakh.
+The sarpanches it may be recalled had visited New Delhi and held discussions with Union Home Minister, Amit Shah.
+After the meeting, it was assured that the insurance cover for the sarpanches would be enhanced from Rs 2 lakh to Rs 4 lakh.

-The training programme is mainly aimed at getting the sarpanchs accustomed with the central laws.
-During the meeting with the Home Minister it was covered that many of them were not aware of the schemes and the central laws as Article 370 had overridden most of them.
+The training programme is mainly aimed at getting the sarpanches accustomed to the central laws.
+During the meeting with the Home Minister, it was covered that many of them were not aware of the schemes and the central laws as Article 370 had overridden most of them.